-2. Non Corrosiveness – You must ensure that the screw that you are using must be non-corrosive in nature so that it does not rust or corrode.
+2. Non-Corrosiveness – You must ensure that the screw that you are using must be non-corrosive in nature so that it does not rust or corrode.
 More so, if you are aware that the project that you are building will be exposed to moisture for prolonged periods, the screws would need to be covered with anti-corrosion layers.

 3. The thickness of the Screw – The next thing to consider is the thickness of the screws that are to be used in your woodwork projects.
-Based on the needs of your project you can decide on the thickness of the screws to be used.
+Based on the needs of your project, you can decide on the thickness of the screws to be used.

-4. Threading on the screws – Different screws would have different threadings on them and based on the project requirements you would need different types of screw threadings to fasten and complete different projects.
+4. Threading on the screws – Different screws would have different threadings on them, and based on the project requirements, you would need different types of screw threadings to fasten and complete different projects.
 This is where you determine the type of threading – coarse or fine.

-We will focus more on the type of threading – coarse and fine and will find out more on whether you need coarse Kreg screws or fine Kreg screws for all your Kreg jigs.
+We will focus more on the type of threading – coarse and fine and will find out more about whether you need coarse Kreg screws or fine Kreg screws for all your Kreg jigs.

 Let us understand the difference between Coarse Thread and Fine thread screws, to begin with.

-When it comes to comparison of the two types of threads in screws, the coarse threaded screws are a fantastic choice owing to the fact that they can be used under rough conditions and still turn out to be very useful.
+When it comes to a comparison of the two types of threads in screws, the coarse threaded screws are a fantastic choice owing to the fact that they can be used under rough conditions and still turn out to be very useful.
 In such rough usage conditions, coarse threaded screws are more durable and can withstand heavy-duty usage and light damages.

 Having seen the basic differences between the two, let us point out some of the other differences as well.

-Coarse Threads Vs Fine Threads
+Coarse Threads vs Fine Threads

-- Coarse thread screws are less likely to cross thread as compared to Fine Thread Screws
+- Coarse thread screws are less likely to cross thread as compared to fine thread screws

 - Handling is easier with coarse thread screws than with fine thread screws.